-We all know the times we are living now put immense pressure on women to look a certain way: skinny, pretty, long thin legs, flat stomachs etc. It’s an epidemic and it is also affecting our young girls.
+We all know the times we are living now put immense pressure on women to look a certain way: skinny, pretty, long thin legs, flat stomachs, etc. It’s an epidemic and it is also affecting our young girls.

 Many people are judged based on the way they look, not based on what they think, who they are or what they do.
 This has to change!
 We need to strive for more compassion, diversity, acceptance, and inclusion.
 Create a life that feels good on the inside, not one that just looks good on the outside.

 Meaghan Ramsey’s TED speech is focused on this subject.
-I want to draw your attention on one statistic she mentioned in her speech: 6 out of 10 girls are choosing not to do something because they think they don’t look good enough.
+I want to draw your attention to one statistic she mentioned in her speech: 6 out of 10 girls are choosing not to do something because they think they don’t look good enough.

 Same as young girls, 17% of women will not show up to a job interview on the day they don’t feel confident about how they look.
 It’s not about how they actually look, it’s how they think they look.